alanc98/rtems-cfs-demo/README.md

 $ make
 ```

-## If you are using the Docker image to build
+## If you are using the Docker image to build:
 I use a helper script to pull and start the toolchain image:
 ```
 $ ./run-rtems6-arm-bbb-libbsd.sh